OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ## Checks

 Some character actions are routine and effortless, while others are contested or pose a more significant challenge.
-In such cases, a *check* is called to validate each instance.
+In such cases, a *check* is called to validate each action.
 A check is performed by rolling a d20 and comparing the result against a target number.

-***Target Number.*** The base target number (TN) equals your character's key ability, adjusted for the challenge rating.
-The check succeeds if the roll is equal to or under the target number.
-The check fails if the roll exceeds the target number.
+***Target Number.*** The base target number (TN) equals your character's key ability for all actions, adjusted for the challenge rating.
+The check succeeds unless the roll exceeds the target number.
+For example, the check is successful if the target number is 15 and the roll is 15 or less.
+Had the roll been 16 or higher, the check would have failed.

 ### Action Check

 An action check covers all non-attack actions, such as climbing, sneaking, and riding.
 The base target number for an action equals your character's key ability for the action.
 However, many actions can use alternate abilities depending upon the situation, per the gamemaster.
 For example, an attempt at intimidation could use charisma, intelligence, or strength, depending upon the method employed.
-Below are the common `traits` listed under their key ability.
+Below are the common `traits` listed under their key ability. `Be aware each character class adds more traits to this list.`

 * ***Strength.*** Climb, Force, Jump.
 * ***Dexterity.*** Balance, Sneak, Tumble.